-If you're reading this blog then chances are you're an adult, or at the very least on the path to being one.
-As we grow, so do our interests and expectations of the world around us, but keeping up with the individual likes, interests, and dislikes for any demographic is nigh on impossible.
+If you’re reading this blog then chances are you’re an adult, or at the very least on the path to being one.
+As we grow, so do our interests and expectations of the world around us.
+But keeping up with the individual likes, interests, and dislikes for any demographic is going on impossible.

 Despite the huge task of creating a successful and appealing marketing campaign, Walmart’s newest ad has been able to capture huge amounts of positive publicity.

 Using some of the most ubiquitous characters of the past 30 years, famous vehicles from Ghostbusters, Knight Rider, Jurassic Park, Scooby-Doo, Transformers, Batman, and even Cinderella make appearances in a wildly entertaining segment promoting curbside pick-up.

 While my personal favorite was the DeLorean from Back to the Future, I was able to understand and recognize just about all of the featured cars and references in the ad (including Sam Walton’s red and white F-150 at the end), and to me, this means that Walmart executed a brilliant campaign, hitting its target audience, me, head-on.
 Walmart is targeting a very specific audience with this campaign: millennials.
 More specifically, working millennials with families.

 According to Valassis, 7% of all shoppers said they order groceries weekly online.
 But that figure climbs to 14% for parents, 12% for Millennials and 15% for Millennials with children.
 With this nationwide initiative, Walmart is declaredly attempting to snag a piece of the pie that is currently going to Amazon and service apps like Instacart and Google Express.

 Advertising Gets Onboard with the Blast From The Past Trend